csswizardry/csswizardry.github.com/_posts/2026-05-12-meet-your-users-where-they-are-with-obs-js.md

 <figcaption>Across similarly sized <code>lite</code> and <code>rich</code> cohorts, LCP remains within 80ms, while INP and CLS are identical.</figcaption>
 </figure>

-I make similar adaptations with my nav—users with low- or critically-low battery will not be shown any superfluous animations, and instead just have a much simpler open/closed experience.
+I make similar adaptations with my nav — users with low- or critically-low battery will not be shown any superfluous animations, and instead just have a much simpler open/closed experience.
 Every little helps, and I can adapt to fit.